 In addition to talking about charting a path to an economy investing in science, research and innovation, the minister said one urgent priority was ensuring that as the UK leaves the European Union, it has the “right relationship with European research programmes and with the wider world of science and research.”

 Mr Skidmore added: “The Joint European Torus is one of the most impressive international scientific facilities not just in the UK, but perhaps in the world.
-It symbolises the application of world-leading research and engineering to tackle one of the world’s greatest challenges: the challenge of clean energy.”
+It symbolises the application of world-leading research and engineering to tackle one of the world’s greatest challenges: the challenge of safe, sustainable, green energy.”

 During his visit he also met Culham apprentices, and representatives from the Oxfordshire Advanced Skills apprentice training centre.

 “Places like these are providing the skills our country needs for the future – they are training both the next generation of nuclear researchers and apprentices for businesses across Oxfordshire and beyond,” he commented.

 Ian Chapman, Head of CCFE and UKAEA CEO, said: “We were delighted the Minister chose us as the place to outline the Government’s commitment to science.

 “Fusion energy’s huge potential is well known and the research is entering the delivery era.
 Government support in funding new facilities at Culham like RACE, the Materials Research Facility and the National Fusion Technology Platform allows us to be at the centre of this.”

 The Minister also visited Reaction Engines, one of the technology businesses on the Culham Science Centre site that are helping to cement Oxfordshire’s international reputation for science and innovation.